armandodev/css/README.md

 **References**
 ---
 - [CSS Reference](https://cssreference.io/).
 This is a free reference in English that covers all of CSS.
-- [CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+- [CSS Reference MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
 This is a free reference in English that covers all of CSS.
 ---
 **Practice**
 ---